namanbhandari1/capstone/README.md

 - EDA:
     - # of plans offered by state (39 states)
     - Avg. plan premium by state (39 states)
-    - Distribution of monthly premiums for:
+    - Distribution of monthly premiums for: Individuals and Tobacco Users
-        - Individuals
-        - Tobacco Users

 ### Data Dictionary